Interview with John Green

 JG: That never happened.
 And then that’s how that came about, Paul.

-GT: But in this case though your DFM, that others had been awarded for the same thing, you found out later that there was great disparity between -
+GT: But in this case though your DFM, that others would have been awarded, and were, for the same thing, you found out later that there was great disparity between -

 JG: Oh yeah, between officers and airmen, non-commissioned officers and commissioned officers, big [emphasis] disparity, you try and get, and check out how many DFCs were awarded and how many DFMs were awarded.